5 Terrible Life Moments When You Will Wish You Were in Hawaii

 If you find yourself snorkeling in the tub, trying to pretend that stray floating hair is actually a sea horse, or making sandcastles with the sifting thingie in the urine-stained cat litter tray – then there is a problem.

 Landlocked individuals don’t understand the importance of hitting the shore.
-The sea breeze, the salty waves and the soft sugar spun sands can literally make you feel born again.
+The sea breeze, the salty waves, the ability to swim with dolphins, and the soft sugar spun sands can literally make you feel born again.

 Hawaii is brimming with beautiful beaches.
 Whether you want to ride some waves down at Waikiki or Mai Tai’s in a hammock are more your thing, Hawaii has a wild plethora of beaches in every style.
 From black volcanic sands to Hawaiian honeymoon bliss bays, the choices are endless.